birdybro/rgb_conv_verilog/README.md

 # rgb_conv_verilog
-different rgb colorspace conversion techniques from rgb_xxx to rgb_888 for mister
+different rgb colorspace conversion techniques from rgb_xxx to rgb_888 for fpga video

 ## rgb_555 to rgb_888 conversion with verilog/systemverilog using linear interpolation